Updated January 2021

 Green Lake

-Whistler’s Green Lake is the largest of the lakes and also the deepest.
-This means it’s significantly colder but also enables it to be the local ‘airport’ for float planes (Harbour Air is an AMAZING way to get to or from Whistler, if you ever have the chance).
-There’s a boardwalk that wraps part way around the lake; this is my favourite biking route.
-You can stop at Dream River Park to take in the views or continue around to Fitzsimmons Fan Park for a different perspective and to take a dip.
+Green Lake in Whistler is the largest lake and it’s also the deepest.
+This means it’s significantly colder but also enables it to be the local ‘airport’ for float planes.
+(Harbour Air float planes are an AMAZING way to get to or from Whistler.)
+A boardwalk wraps part way around Green Lake, and this is actually my favourite biking route.
+You can stop at Dream River Park to take in the views or continue around to Fitzsimmons Fan Park for a different perspective.
+Don’t forget to stop and take a dip.
 This is also the only lake in Whistler where motorized vehicles are allowed so if waterskiing and wakeboarding are your jam, this is where you want to be.

 Best Whistler Lake For: Wakeboarding